oracle-livelabs/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

 6. Repeat step 5 to upload your SSH private key.
 Click **Hide** to close the File Transfers dialog.

-7. To ensure the SSH key permissions are valid, enter the following command in Cloud Shell:
+7. To ensure the SSH key permissions are valid, enter the following command in Cloud Shell, replacing `<private-SSH-key>` with the name of your private key:

     ```
     <copy>chmod 600 <private-SSH-key></copy>